lmmentel/mendeleev/docs/data.rst

 Available properties of the elements
 ------------------------------------

-The followig data is currently avaialble:
+The following data is currently available:

 +-------------------------+-------+---------------------------------------------+-------------+
 | Name                    | Type  | Comment                                     | Data Source |